The Ultimate Guide on How to Improve Your Credit Score

 Mortgages and car loans are the most obvious items affected by your credit score, but there are many other ways you can take a hit if you don't have a decent score:

-If an employer asks for your Social Security number during the application, chances are the company will run a credit check.
+- Finding a job: If an employer asks for your Social Security number during the application, chances are the company will run a credit check.
 A low score might mean no offer.

-As with private student loans, lenders check your credit.
+- Getting a personal loan: As with private student loans, lenders check your credit.
 A low score means a higher rate or no loan at all.

-Many carriers base premiums in part on your credit score.
+- Buying insurance: Many carriers base premiums in part on your credit score.

-Mobile phone carriers want to know that you’ll make your monthly payments.
+- Getting a phone: Mobile phone carriers want to know that you'll make your monthly payments.

-Nearly every landlord will check your credit before letting you sign a lease.
+- Renting an apartment or house: Nearly every landlord will check your credit before letting you sign a lease.

-Don’t have a credit card?
+- Renting a car: Don't have a credit card?
 Good luck persuading a rental agency to loan you a vehicle.

-Lenders check your credit score before extending credit.
+- Getting a private student loan: Lenders check your credit score before extending credit.